borohhov/fuelcounter/README.md

 # Technical Debt
 <ul>
 <li>FuelRecord POJO has 2 fields it does not need to have, but the interface-based projections wouldn't work otherwise.
 The downside is quite small atm, but if this application grew bigger, the number of such transient fields would grow and cause confusion.
-<li>Testing can always be better.
-The API is tested with MockMVC and compared against predefined JSON strings.
-A more comprehensive testing for critical parts (parsing JSON and comparing Lists against business requests) could be done, but it's not feasible for the current scope</li>
 <li>More generic error handling.
 The application is small, but the number of possible exceptions is large.
 Currently handled case by case, but if it would grow, a more comprehensive solution is preferable.
 </ul>